Why do yoga instructors need insurance?

 As a yoga teacher, you are likely to take some equipment along to classes, such as speakers to play ambient music, mats and blocks for newcomers and resistance bands for hypermobile students.
 Insurance for equipment might help protect your business.

 Freelance instructors may carry these things from class to class, increasing the risk of damage, loss or even theft.
 Your small business relies on this kit to function, so portable equipment insurance could help cover the cost of repairing or replacing your items and help to keep your classes scheduled in, whatever happens.

 Do I need yoga insurance if I’m teaching online?

 Yes, even if you’re teaching yoga via virtual classes, you could need business insurance cover.

-Some yoga businesses moved online in 2020 and now give live guidance via video link.
-If you’re still sharing advice and leading lessons online, you might still benefit from the backing of professional, treatment and public liability insurance.
+If you share advice and stream lessons online, you might still benefit from the backing of professional, treatment and public liability insurance.
 Your use of online platforms and digital communication may have also increased, so our cyber and data cover could also prove beneficial.

 At home, you may keep similar items to those in a studio, plus the device you use to host classes.
 Therefore, considering a business insurance policy suited to running a home-based business could be a good idea – your home insurance might not cover your business equipment.